Alex Winter: Acting & directing

 In April 2011, Winter's Bill & Ted co-star Keanu Reeves confirmed that a third installment of the film series was under way; the film was in development for most of the 2010s.
-Winter returned as Bill Preston in the film, Bill & Ted Face the Music, which was released on August 28, 2020; with Reeves describing the plot as, "Basically, they're supposed to write a song to save the world and they haven't done that."
+Winter returned as Bill Preston in the film, Bill & Ted Face the Music, which was released on August 28, 2020; as the number one movie in North America and several countries internationally, with Reeves describing the plot as, "Basically, they're supposed to write a song to save the world and they haven't done that."
 In January 2024, Alex hinted about a possibility of a 4th film "Bill & Ted 4".

-Winter’s feature documentary The YouTube Effect, was produced in 2022 by Winter and his company, Trouper Productions, in partnership with Gale Anne Hurd and Glen Zipper.
-The film premiered at Tribeca in June 2022, completed a sold-out theatrical run in July 2023, and was released worldwide on digital from Drafthouse Films on August 8, 2023.
+Winter’s feature documentary The YouTube Effect, was produced in 2022 by Winter, in partnership with Gale Anne Hurd and Glen Zipper.
+The film premiered at Tribeca in June 2022, completed a sold-out theatrical run in July 2023, and was released worldwide on digital from Drafthouse Films.

-In 2024, Winter produced and co-starred in the gonzo horror-comedy Destroy All Neighbors which premiered on Shudder and in limited theaters in January 2024.
+In 2024, Winter produced and co-starred in the gonzo horror-comedy Destroy All Neighbors which premiered on Shudder and in limited theaters in January, 2024, and Absolute Dominion from director Lexi Alexander, and as the voice of Hefty Smurf in Paramount Pictures' animated movie, Smurfs.

-In 2025, Winter produced, directed and starred in the feature film Adulthood, which is set to release in 2025.
-In the fall of 2025, Winter will return to Broadway, co-starring with Keanu Reeves in Waiting For Godot, directed by Jamie Lloyd.